RenderKit/oidn/doc/api.md

 ### Building as a Static Library

-The support to build Open Image Denoise as a static library (`OIDN_STATIC_LIB` CMake option) has been removed due to switching to a modular library design, which was necessary for adding multi-vendor GPU support.
+The support to build Open Image Denoise as a static library (`OIDN_STATIC_LIB` CMake option) has been limited to CPU-only builds due to switching to a modular library design that was necessary for adding multi-vendor GPU support.
+If the library is built with GPU support as well, the `OIDN_STATIC_LIB` option is still available but enabling it results in a hybrid static/shared library.

 If the main reason for building as a static library would be is the ability to use multiple versions of Open Image Denoise in the same process, please use the